-1.7.6 Copies of Donation Statements and Statutory Declarations furnished by unsuccessful candidates will be laid by the Standards Commission before both Houses of the Oireachtas and will be made available for public inspection at the offices of the

-Standards Commission [Section 24(7)(a) and Section 73].
-Details of donations disclosed will be published on the website of the Standards Commission.

-1.7.7 Certificates of Monetary Donations/Statutory Declarations and statements from financial institutions are retained by the Standards Commission and are not put on public display or otherwise disclosed, unless ordered by a court to do so or disclosure is required in connection with an investigation held by the Standards Commission [Section 23B(8)].
+- 1.7.6 Minor omissions or errors found by the Standards Commission in a donation statement will be notified to the candidate.
+If requested to amend his/her donation statement, the candidate must do so within 14 days [Section 4(2)]. - 1.7.7 The Standards Commission can request additional information from a candidate in relation to his/her donation statement.
+Where such additional information is requested, it must be provided in a form determined by the Standards Commission and may have to be accompanied by a statutory declaration [Section 24(6A)]. - 1.7.8 Copies of donation statements and statutory declarations furnished by unsuccessful candidates will be laid by the Standards Commission before both Houses of the Oireachtas and will be made available for a period of three years for public inspection at the offices of the Standards Commission [Section 24(7)(a) and Section 73].
+Summary details of the donations disclosed are also included in a report to the Chairman of Dáil Éireann [Section 4(1)], laid before each House of the Oireachtas [Section 4(5)] and published on the website of the Standards Commission. - 1.7.9 Certificates of monetary donations/statutory declarations and statements from financial institutions are retained by the Standards Commission and are not put on public display or otherwise disclosed, unless ordered by a court to do so or disclosure is required in connection with an investigation held by the Standards Commission [Section 23B(8)].

+The unsuccessful candidate will be required to complete a donation statement even if no donations were received.